americanacademy/atlas-node-api-server/README.md

 ### Search API endpoint
 **[Demo - search "American Society"](https://ancient-eyrie-85680.herokuapp.com/api/v0/search/?q=American%20Society)**

 **Description:** Search the atlas for a collaborations and organizations.
+Returns an array of objects sorted by relevance.

-**Note:** If query parameters aren't specified, the default values are used and endpoint returns an alphabetical assortment of collaborations and organizations.
+**Note:** If query parameters aren't specified, the default values are used and the endpoint returns an alphabetically sorted array of collaborations and organizations.

 **<code>GET</code> [https://ancient-eyrie-85680.herokuapp.com/api/v0/search/](https://ancient-eyrie-85680.herokuapp.com/api/v0/search)**